 To import a Sketch file to Studio, at the bottom-right corner of the Studio launcher, click Open Studio or Sketch file (or use the keyboard shortcut: ⇧⌘O).
-Then, navigate to the file you want to import and double click it or click Open.
+Navigate to the file you want to import and click Open.

 Everything in the Sketch inspector besides the position and interactions palettes will be copied, including:

 - Corner radius

 - Inner shadows

 Layers that have had their vectors manipulated are imported as paths rather than the shape they named inside of Sketch.
 Sketch keeps path points for all “shapes”; Studio does not.

 Copying and pasting from Studio

 These objects can be pasted as layers to any Studio window.
 Additionally, a “snap” of the copied objects are put on the clipboard in the TIFF format.
 These can, in turn, be pasted to programs like Freehand and Sketch.

 Studio also supports pasting other types of objects:

 - Image types such as JPGs, PNGs, and BMPs